decred/dcrdata/README.md

 │   ├── agendadb        Package agendadb is a basic PoS voting agenda database.
 │   ├── cache           Package cache provides a caching layer that is used by dcrpg.
 │   ├── dbtypes         Package dbtypes with common data types.
-│   ├── dcrpg           Package dcrpg providing PostgreSQL backend.
+│   └── dcrpg           Package dcrpg providing PostgreSQL backend.
-│   └── dcrsqlite       Package dcrsqlite providing SQLite backend.
 ├── dcrrates            Package dcrrates defines a gRPC protobuf service for │   │                     communicating exchange rate data with rateserver.
 │   └── rateserver      rateserver app, which runs an exchange bot for collecting